MarkLogicUniversity/hands-on-rest/unit-05/README.md

 # Security

-Unit 5 show how different roles impact operations that we can do with the Node API.
+Unit 5 shows how different roles impact operations that we can do with the REST API.

 In this unit, we'll create four users and see how they are different from using